 Shortly past the Potaywadjo Spring Lean-to, on the shore of Pemadumcook Lake (try saying both of those quickly!) was supposed to be a view of Katahdin.
 The incoming clouds blocked that view, and continued to threaten rain.
 I kept going, stopping for a break about half an hour later at a stealth campsite, with probably a 2.5 mph pace.
 Rain on its way, I tried to keep the break short.

 After passing the lake, the trail turned west, following the Nahmakanta Stream.
 At some point, I passed a trail crew working at the campsite on the other side of the trail from the stream.
-It appeared they were building something, possibly a privy, but given the thread of rain and the long distance I still had to cover, I didn’t want to stop and break my momentum.
+It appeared they were building something, possibly a privy, but given the threat of rain and the long distance I still had to cover, I didn’t want to stop and break my momentum.

 The rain finally came, soaking my shoes and socks, and I slowed down a bit, allowing Slip ’n’ Slide (Good Boy’s hiking partner) to catch up to me.
 Her presence pushed me on a bit faster, and when she mentioned that her goal was to get to the next shelter before noon, I decided that’d be my goal as well.